jebamania/group-project-2/README.md

 ## Results

-We hoped to pick a specific model that operated the best, but both Logistic Regression and XG Boosted Trees performed similarly with balanced accuracy scores around 80% and precision on fraud at about 60%.
+We hoped to pick a specific model that operated the best, but both Random Forest and XG Boosted Trees models performed similarly with balanced accuracy scores around 80% and precision on fraud at about 60%.
 More encoding or implementing Vectoring could improve these scores a long way.